WASHINGTON, D.C. — A Senate-passed legislative package that would protect sound recordings and film works cleared a key House subcommittee on March 3.

 The bill also reauthorizes the National Film Preservation Act to save important films from decomposition.

-In the 109th Congress, Hatch and Leahy will be the lead voices on the newly formed IP subcommittee of the Judiciary Committee.
+In the 109th Congress, Hatch and Leahy will be the lead voices on the newly formed intellectual property subcommittee of the Judiciary Committee.